ttiny/phptestr/README.md

 Usage
 -----
-Since this is tester for PHP, you need to have `PHP 5.3` or higher installed, there are no other dependencies.
+Since this is tester for PHP, you need to have `PHP 5.3` or higher installed and it must be configured to accept short tags, there are no other dependencies.
 If you are not using Windows, you will need to convert phptestr.bat to shell script (it is two lines long), and also download the Node.js binary for your system.
 Other OS-es will be officially supported in the future.